 Benefit to Your Golf Game

-The biggest mistake intermediate golfers make when buying new golf clubs is purchasing out of impulse, thinking that a new club will make them automatically better.
+The biggest mistake intermediate golfers make when buying new golf clubs is purchasing them out of impulse, thinking that a new club will automatically make them better.
 In reality, a new club doesn’t always translate to better performance.

-When doing your research on upgrading to a new golf club, take the time to look at what you currently play and where your deficiencies are in your golf game.
+When researching the upgrade to a new golf club, take the time to assess your current equipment and identify areas where you need improvement in your golf game.

 For example, let’s say you are struggling with your wedge play.
 Perhaps most of the wedges in your golf bag came from the clearance rack at your local big box store.
 In that instance, you are probably having trouble generating spin.